 You Have To Make Sure That The Problem That Is Solved By The Report, is experienced not only by a tiny portion of the population – but as many people as possible!

-{First_Name}.
+That doesn't necessarily mean that you have to appeal to every single person out there {First_Name}.

-With the popularity of singing reality shows, you could easily write a report on improving your singing voice; enough to emulate American Idol or The Voice, for example.
+For Example: With the popularity of singing reality shows, you could easily write a report on improving your singing voice; enough to emulate American Idol or The Voice, for example.

 This might not be shared with everyone, because not everyone is interested in singing or auditioning for a reality show; but There Are Enough People Out There, Who Can Drive Traffic To Your website; If The Report Went Viral.